 - Second, if you think you can get a lower interest rate, refinance your student loans using Credible to get a $200 signup bonus.
-If you refinance your student loans using Credible, you’ll get a $200 signup bonus, which is a good deal, in my opinion.
+If you refinance your student loans using Credible, you’ll get a $200 signup bonus.
 Student loan interest rates change pretty regularly – so it’s worth using Credible to see if there are lower rates out there.
 Plus, why not snag a little extra signup bonus money by refinancing again.
 Remember, even after you’ve refinanced your student loans, you’ll still be able to go to all the SoFi member events, so it’s in your interest to refinance your student loans as many times as you need to in order to get another signup bonus and possibly a lower rate.

 Things To Remember When Refinancing Your Student Loans